Hindu Funeral Services in Livermore

 - Placing flowers around the body

-- Placing rice balls around the body
+- Laying rice balls around the body

 - Placing a lamp near the head of the body